scmlewis/eatwise_ai/README.md

 ## 🔐 Authentication & Security

+### Password Management
+- **Secure Authentication**: Supabase Auth with email/password
+- **Password Reset**:
+  - Click "Forgot password?" on login page
+  - Enter your email to receive a reset link
+  - Click the link in the email and set a new password
+  - Login with your new password
+- **Session Management**: Secure session handling with automatic logout
 - **Supabase Auth**: Secure user authentication
 - **Row Level Security (RLS)**: Database-level data isolation
 - Users can only access their own data